usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 ### 2.3.
 A Few Limitations

 These technical guidelines do not address the authentication of a person who is physically present (e.g., for access to buildings), even though some authenticators that are used remotely may be used for physical authentication.
-In addition, this revision of these guidelines do not explicitly address device identity, often referred to as machine-to-machine (such as router-to-router) authentication or interconnected devices, commonly referred to as the internet of things (IoT).
+In addition, this revision of these guidelines does not explicitly address device identity, often referred to as machine-to-machine (such as router-to-router) authentication or interconnected devices, commonly referred to as the internet of things (IoT).
 That said, these guidelines are written to reference generic subjects wherever possible to leave open the possiblity for applicability to devices.
 Also excluded are specific requirements for issuing authenticators to devices when they are used in authentication protocols with people.

 ### 2.4.
 How to Use this Suite of SPs

 The business model, marketplace, and the composition of the way identity services are delivered has drastically changed since the first version of SP 800-63 was released.
 Notably, CSPs can be componentized and composed of multiple independently operated and owned business entities.
 Furthermore, there may be a significant security benefit to using strong authenticators even if no identity proofing is required.
-Therefore, a suite of SPs under the 800-63 moniker has been created to facilitate these new models and make it easy to access the specific requirements for the function an entity may serve under the overall digital identity model.
+Therefore, in this revision, a suite of SPs under the 800-63 moniker has been created to facilitate these new models and make it easy to access the specific requirements for the function an entity may serve under the overall digital identity model.

 ### 2.5.
 Relationship to Other Standards and Guidelines